maciejtatol/Amiga2JS/README.md

 and the `retroport doctor` diagnostic path.
-It also includes a synthetic HUNK fixture and strict parser, a deterministic Ghidra headless exporter boundary, an Amiberry runtime boundary with observation capture, and independent horizontal-movement reconstruction and review.
+It also includes a synthetic HUNK fixture and strict parser, a deterministic Ghidra headless exporter boundary, an Amiberry runtime boundary with observation capture, and independent horizontal-movement reconstruction, review, IR conversion, and TypeScript generation.
 Phaser, model-provider integration, and Superfrog reconstruction are not included yet.

 ## Repository layout